-- 1. PROVIDER agrees that its performance shall conform to the standards of the emergency medical services industry.
-PROVIDER shall comply with the applicable protocols for patient transportation and treatment as issued by AGENCY. - 2.
-PROVIDER shall make reasonable efforts to facilitate dispatch of the closest available AGENCY authorized 9-1-1 ambulance to the scene of the emergency - 3.
-Employees shall treat other professionals, patients, and patient's families with professionalism and courtesy.
+- 2. PROVIDER agrees that its performance shall conform to the standards of the emergency medical services industry.
+PROVIDER shall comply with the applicable protocols for patient transportation and treatment as issued by AGENCY. - 3.
+PROVIDER shall ensure dispatch of the closest available AGENCY authorized 9-1-1 ambulance to the scene of the emergency, except as otherwise provided herein or may be required by law. - 4.
+PROVIDER shall not permit any of its employees, including dispatchers, to perform services hereunder while under the influence of any alcoholic beverage, medication, narcotic, or other substance which might impair the employee's physical or mental performance. - 5.
+Ambulance personnel shall be neat and clean in public; shall be properly identified by a name tag, company name and insignia, and the employee's level of prehospital care certification. - 6.
+Employees shall treat other professionals, patients, and their families with professionalism and courtesy.